Home / Products / Optical Glass / Quartz Glass - Fused Silica

 Fused Quartz Glass for Sight-Glass Applications

-In addition to the quartz glass type described before, we also process less sophisticated quartz materials.
+In addition to the quartz glass type described before, we also process a less sophisticated quartz material called Fused Quartz.
+Although this material is also called quartz glass, it is quite different from the optical-grade materials described before.
+Unlike fused silica, this material is produced by melting natural quartz crystals.
+Hence, fused quartz is less pure than fused silica, contains far more contaminants, and can't offer fused silica's purity level, homogeneity, or optical performance.
 These lower material grades are typically used for high-temperature applications only requiring sight-glass quality.
-Since the inner material purity and the deep-UV transparency are of secondary concern in those cases, the less expensive Fused Quartz is the best choice for fabricating such items.
+Since the inner material purity and the deep-UV transparency are of secondary concern in those cases, this more economical quartz glass material is the best choice for fabricating such items, providing the cost control required.

 Our company processes raw quartz glass materials from leading manufacturers in the quartz glass industry (Corning, Heraeus, Tosoh, SCHOTT, Saint-Gobain Quartz, Shin-Etsu, GE Quartz, and many others).
 We are pleased to share detailed properties, datasheets, and information about the glass qualities we supply on request.